datacabinet/datacabinet.github.io/Readme.md

 A DataCabinet project comprises of a set of user code files and one conda environment.
 The conda environment can have package dependencies (like tensorflow or keras), notebook extensions (nbgrader, nbpresent), language kernels for notebooks etc.

-To add a project, first you need to sign-in using your credentials or google account. <br/>
+To add a project, first you need to sign-in using your credentials or google account.
+You have to choose a Project Name and a password.
+Our environments also have a default Python version.
+You can choose the one you like.
+For other languages, you have to install the corresponding Jupyter kernel.
+Most of them are available as pypi or conda packages.
+See install packages for details. <br/>
 <br/>

 <img src="Project.jpg" alt="Create Project" style="width: 900px;"/>